Lodin/ng-metasys/README.md

 ### @Property
-Property is used in components and directives as elements of `bindings` and `scope` sections respectively.
+Property is used in components and directives as elements of `bindings` and `bindToController` sections respectively.
 So, if you have following code:
 ```javascript
 @Component({
   selector: 'my-some',